Protect Attorney-Client Privilege

 Data Leakage

 highUnintended exposure of sensitive information, training data, or system prompts through LLM outputs.
+Ranked as LLM02 in the OWASP Top 10 for LLM Applications 2025, up from #6 in the 2023 edition, reflecting its growing real-world impact.

 PII Exposure

 highThe unintended disclosure of Personally Identifiable Information (PII) such as names, addresses, SSNs, credit cards, or other personal data through LLM interactions.
+Falls under OWASP LLM02:2025 (Sensitive Information Disclosure).

 Prompt Injection

 criticalAn attack where malicious instructions are embedded in user input to manipulate LLM behavior and bypass safety controls.
+Ranked as LLM01 in the OWASP Top 10 for LLM Applications 2025 and cataloged by MITRE ATLAS as technique AML.T0051.

 System Prompt Extraction

 highTechniques used to reveal the hidden system prompt, instructions, or configuration that defines an LLM application's behavior.
+Introduced as a standalone category in OWASP LLM07:2025 (System Prompt Leakage), new to the 2025 edition.

 Related Industry Solutions